 APT’s 2018 Russian river cruises sold like hot cakes so I’m not surprised it has put on more departures in 2019.
 Two APT and four Travelmarvel sailings have just gone on sale and I am sure they will be snapped up.
 You have been warned!

 Moscow and St. Petersburg are the big hitters for their museums, palaces and art galleries but there’s plenty to discover on the voyage between the two cities: a wise prince who fought a bear in Yaroslavl; a wooden church with 22 domes built without nails and a church erected where Ivan the Terrible’s young son Dmitri had his throat cut (I’ll let you work out which is a legend).

 Clue: It wasn’t the Uglich story.
 The lad was indeed murdered, most likely on the orders of Boris Godunov, who was regent to Dmitri’s brother Fyodor, a sickly boy expected to die and pass the throne to his sibling.
 Enter Boris, who wanted to be Tsar.
 That’s when the stories start to get a bit fanciful.
 My favourite is that when the boy’s body was found, a chapel bell was rung and the murderers caught.
 As punishment for sounding the alarm, Boris had the bell flogged and its ‘tongue’ (the clapper) exiled to Siberia.

 Big and even bigger Buddha

-I see Emerald Waterways is cruising the Irrawaddy for the first time in 2019 sailing between Yangon and Myanmar on what is sure to be a fascinating itinerary.
-I’ve been there several time and just love it.
+I see Emerald Cruises is cruising the Irrawaddy for the first time in 2019 sailing between Yangon and Myanmar on what is sure to be a fascinating itinerary.
+I’ve been there several times and just love it.
 Why not check it out and see how many fun stories you can come home with?